navamai/navamai/README.md

 # NavamAI enhances your craft with AI
+NavamAI enhances your craft with personal, fast, and quality AI.
+Turn your Terminal or Shell into a rich personal AI.
+Supports 10 GenAI models by 5 providers.
+Pairs with Markdown, VS Code, Obsidian.

+You can switch private models or hosted frontier LLMs with ease.
+NavamAI comes with configurable support for more than 10 leading models (GPT 4o, Sonnet 3.5, Gemini 1.5 Pro, Mistral NeMo...) from five providers (Ollama, Anthropic, OpenAI, Groq, Google).

 NavamAI works with markdown content (text files with simple formatting commands).
 So you can use it with many popular tools like VS Code and Obsidian to quickly and seamlessly design a custom workflow that enhances your craft.

-With NavamAI - Command is all you need.
-Turn your command prompt into a rich personal AI chatbot experience.
-Switch private models or hosted frontier LLMs with ease.

 ## Quick Start